dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

     between particles and waves, interactions in social physics can be understood with infinite dimensional waves
     - however, the structure of information infinite and unknowable

+- density/mass of information as particles
+  - baggage you carry with you
+  - first episode of Kino
+  - limiting flexibility

 <a name="models-of-sociophysical-phase-change-require-topological-spaces-imbued-onto-physical-and-aphysical-topologies" />